There is no truth to the rumor that they use real

 building a new tunnel right now that will connect two islands and

-save over a hour of drive time.
+save over a hour

 It is very odd to go into a tunnel that is several miles